Arunmsd007/Leetcode-problems/README.md

-Special Triplets Solution
+Special Triplets Solution:

-Problem Statement
+Problem Statement:

 Find the count of special triplets in an array where a triplet (i, j, k) is considered special if:

 i < j < k (indices are in strictly increasing order) nums[i] + nums[k] = 2 * nums[j] (the middle element is the arithmetic mean of the first and third)

-Solution Approach
+Solution Approach:
 This solution uses a three-pointer sliding window technique with hash maps to efficiently count valid triplets.
 Algorithm Overview
 The key insight is to iterate through each element as the middle element nums[j], while maintaining: